mfederici/JADE/README.md

 ## Models and Algorithms
 Each new Model and algorithm must extend the `core.Trainer` class and define the architecture initialization and training.
 The models need to override the default `initialize(**params)` and `train_step(data)` as discussed in the following sections.
+The framework is designed to make sure each model implementation is agnostic of the dataset and architectures to separate the logic of the algorithm from its implementation details.

+Place the implementations of your models in the `modules/models` folder.

 ### Initialization
 All arguments of the `initialize(**params)` method can be directly specified in the corresponding configuration file (see section `Parameters confituration/Model and architectures`),